 You can reach us any time:

 Not quite ready to tie-on the bells ?
 Browse online to learn more about Morris Dancing.

 The Kingsessing Morris Men are Philadelphia's long-established team.
 Founded in 1977, they have a proud history that includes prize-winning performances in the Mummers Parade.

 Wikipedia has a good background article on Morris Dancing.

 *For the initiated: We dance Cotswold Morris based on the Fieldtown tradition.
 May Day is our biggest event -- stretching across two days as we celebrate both May 1st and the Sunday May Day at Bryn Mawr College.
-We travel, too -- performing (for ten years running) at NEFFA every April.
+We travel, too -- performing (most of the last ten years) at NEFFA in April.